 Thermal imaging, also known as thermography, is the process of capturing and analyzing the heat emitted by objects.
 Every object with a temperature above absolute zero (-273.15°C or -459.67°F) emits infrared radiation, which is invisible to the human eye.
 Thermal cameras detect this radiation and convert it into an image where different colors represent temperature variations.
 Warmer areas are often shown in red or white, while cooler areas appear blue or purple.

-Thermal cameras consist of sensors that detect infrared radiation.
-Here’s a step-by-step overview of how they operate:
+Thermal imaging cameras consist of sensors that detect infrared radiation.
+The following is an overview of how thermal imagers work:

 - Lens– The lens of a thermal camera focuses infrared radiation onto a sensor.